 When you graduate, everyone tells you that there are so many open doors.
 Technically, with a degree there are many and everyone makes you feel like the world is your oyster.
 The plan is to continue your education or get a full-time job.
 That’s always been part of growing up and starting life.
 That euphoric feeling is hopeful.

 What no one tells you is that everyone is going at their own pace and everyone is going to be at different points in life once you graduate and almost immediately.
 No one really talks about how it’s full of twists and turns and hardly ever goes exactly how you want it.
-For me, it was extremely hard after graduation.
-As I was traveling abroad on and off throughout the summer, it was hard for me to find time to interview and be able to work immediately.
+For me, it was an awkward situation.
+As I was traveling abroad on and off throughout the summer, it was hard for me to find time to interview and be able to work immediately and I wanted to start working so I could still live in Southern California.
 I even kept applying for jobs during my trips with my family which made them less enjoyable, and I barely felt present.
 I applied to a shitload of places and got rejected from most of them.
 I had very little interviews.
 Even during my part-time job, I was preoccupied with finding a full-time one.
 I also started to compare myself to others on social media who seemed like they had more success in getting hired and starting their careers.
-The anxiety was consuming and I started to falter and lose hope.
+The anxiety was consuming and I started to lose hope.

 I fell into a very negative state of mind and as I began to feel extremely stressed and worried, that energy effected my personal relationships.
 I started to have a negative view on everything most of the time.
 I always found something to complain about and couldn’t bring myself to focus on the good.
 I picked arguments with family members.
 I wasn’t good energy when I went out with my friends.
-Even my long-term romantic relationship came to an end when I least expected it to.
+Even my long-term romantic relationship came to an end.
 I felt like all the things I believed to be constant in my life were suddenly changing and not for the better.
 It was absolutely consuming and I didn’t know when the anxiety would end.
-All at once and for the first time, I felt comepletely and utterly helpless, estranged and unimportant.
+All at once and for the first time, I felt completely and utterly helpless and unimportant.

 If I could tell myself back then one thing, it would be this: To Calm The Fuck Down.